kpturner/chromis/README.md

 Sails
 -----

-This is the framework upon which the Chromis for Node server is based.
+This is the framework upon which the Chromis server is based.
 You can read about it here: <http://sailsjs.org> but for now install it globally using npm:

 **npm install sails –g**